mysensors/NodeManager/README.md

 	void saveToMemory(int index, int value);
 	// [40] if set save the sleep settings in memory, also when changed remotely (default: false) void setSaveSleepSettings(bool value);
+	// keep track in the eeprom of enabled/disabled status for each sensor (default: false) void setPersistEnabledSensors(bool value);
+	bool getPersistEnabledSensors();
 #endif
 #if NODEMANAGER_TIME == ON
 	// [41] synchronize the local time with the controller